GhostedGlass/Glassworm/README.md

 # Glassworm

 Glassworm is a small, standalone script hub designed for a variety of cheats and enhancements in Roblox games.
-It comes equipped with multiple useful features such as flying, noclip, god mode, teleportation, and more.
+It comes equipped with multiple useful features such as flying, noclip, ESP, teleportation, and more.
 This script is intended for users who want a simple and effective tool for exploiting in Roblox without the need for complex integration.

 ## Update 1.0.5 (13/05/2025)
 What's new?